-Close cutting applications such as lug and attachment removal are typically done using oxyfuel, carbon arc gouging, or traditional plasma cutting tools.
+Close cutting applications such as lug and attachment removal are typically done using oxyfuel, carbon arc gouging, or traditional plasma cutting tools like reciprocating saws and angle grinders.
 The new Powermax® flush cutting process now offers a more efficient process for these operations.

 Typical flush cutting applications include: